djangify/our-spot/README.md

 ![Profile](readme/wireframes/wf-profile.png)

-Users can update their passwords, edit and delete their locations and comments (see images below for actual screenshots)
+Users can update their passwords, edit and delete their locations and comments (see images below for actual screenshots) as well as editing their profile information.

 Messages are used to ensure that any changes to the data are notified to the user.